kmf-lab/steady-state-standard/README.md

 ### Persistent Actor State

-Actors maintain internal state across restarts.
+Actors maintain internal state across failures.
 If an actor panics or crashes, its last known state is automatically restored using the `SteadyState<T>` wrapper.

 Example use cases:
 - Counters
 - Retry tracking
 - Long-lived processing state

 This eliminates the need for external storage just to recover progress.
+This is done in memory per actor while the application is running..

 ---